 And in some instances, even brands with the lowest maximum bid will still win an ad placement because they have the highest quality score.

 Balancing SEM and SEO

 A carefully planned content marketing strategy will use a strategic content distribution plan.
 And this plan will include both SEM and SEO tactics.
 Truthfully, SEM is a form of SEO because you are optimizing your ads for search engines via paid methods.

 The fruits of SEO definitely take some time to reap, but they result in long-term sustainable growth.
-You’ll enjoy faster results with paid SEM, but they dry up once on you stop paying.
-Newer websites especially benefit from SEM as it provides a way to quickly boost search engine rankings.
+You’ll enjoy faster results with paid SEM, but they dry up once you stop paying.
+Newer websites especially benefit from SEM because it provides a way to quickly boost search engine rankings.
 You can put yourself on the search engine radar even if your company hasn’t been up and running for very long.
 But at the end of the day, SEO will always come out on top.